Pages in Consultations

 Supplementary planning document consultation

 We consulted on the council's draft Climate Change and Sustainable Construction Supplementary Planning Document (SPD) from 24 May to 23 June 2021.
-More information, including the draft document, is on the Supplementary Planning Document webpage.
-We will report on the results of the consultation later this year.
+More information, including the draft document and the outcome of the consultation, is on the Supplementary Planning Document webpage.

 Our community centres' consultation closed on Monday 22 March.
 You can read about the consultation and our findings in our summary report.

 About the consultation: We asked residents, users and community groups about how our community centres in Banstead, Horley and Woodhatch could best meet the needs of their local communities, including their current members.
 Our public survey was open from 15 February to 22 March 2021.
 We wrote to a sample of residents living closest to each of our community centres asking them to take part and publicised the survey online too.

 We also invited the current membership of our community centres to take part in a centre members’ survey and held online group discussions and one-to-one interviews with centre volunteers, staff and representatives from community organisations.
 If you represent a community organisation and would like to give your views, you can still send us an email.

 In July 2021, the Council's Executive Committee agreed a plan on how to develop the community centres.
 You can find out more about the community centres on our dedicated webpages.

 Merstham Recreation Ground